hsuBnOediH/ConsoleFree-HER/README.md

 * Li, Feng ---- li.8906@osu.edu
 * Chen, Xiaoyuan ---- chen.6400@osu.edu

+*All contributors have equally contributions to this work.*

 #### Information
 * This project is developed by FeatureNotBug as a class project in CSE3901(SP19 8117)
 * This project is a Web-UI for Alex's HER system.